Idaho lawmakers meet to take on federal vaccine requirements - KXLY

 “We don’t need to create a new fund,” Republican Rep. Ron Nate said.

 There appears to be some overlap in some of the remaining bills, and nine got assigned to the House Health and Welfare Committee.
-But the committee’s chairman was not at the Statehouse on Monday, meaning those bills won’t get a hearing and are potentially dead.
+But the committee is not scheduled to meet, meaning those bills won’t get a hearing and are potentially dead.

 Of the remaining bills, some were being taken up by committees with public hearings on Monday, with more hearings expected Tuesday.

-Note: This story has been corrected to note that the House Health and Welfare Committee is not scheduled to meet, rather than that its chairman is absent.